 - Work with peers on a shared project following Agile software development. - Use object-oriented software frameworks. - Apply standard software processes for build and testing. - Apply standard software processes for risk management. - Apply standard software processes for version control and change management. - Describe common software engineering methodologies. - Understand the role of software testing and documentation as part of the life cycle of software. - Make basic architectural decisions for a software system. - Select the most appropriate software development methodology for a mid-sized development team. - Create a test plan for a software development project. - Apply concepts of software engineering to plan, execute and manage a small software project. - Understand history and critiques of Software Engineering as distinct from Computer Science. - Reflect on software process as design, experimentation, hacking, and engineering.

 COURSE RATIONALE

 Software Engineering is a fundamental course for several top career paths in Canada and North America.
+Software development has also been a demanding skill in Canadian job market.

 TEXTBOOK